Why Does School Attendance Matter for Kids?

 How does a child achieve academic success?
 By going to school every day.
 Well, that’s obvious.
 What is also obvious is the consequences of not attending the classes regularly.

-Researchers have found a strong correlation between school attendance and academic performance and success.
+Researchers have found a strong correlation between attendance for school and academic performance and success.
 Children that miss school frequently often fall behind— both academically as well as professionally.
 Absence from school is often the biggest single cause of poor performance and achievement.

-Consistent school attendance will provide students with several unique benefits:
+Consistent attendance for school will provide students with several unique benefits:

-With regular attendance, students gain academic, personal, and professional benefits.
-We all know that with regular attendance, students learn every day and do not have any backlogs.
+With regular attendance for school, students gain academic, personal, and professional benefits.
+We all know that with regular attendance for school, students learn every day and do not have any backlogs.
 With no backlogs, they will have to study less.
 Also, at the time of writing the exam, they will have an upper hand as opposed to students that were irregular to the class.

 When children engage in the same activity through school, they are more likely to develop structure.
 This structure gives them better time management skills.
 Time management is useful in hundreds of ways in their life.